LyMarco/MusicKickstarter/iteration-03.plan.md

 * Audio Playback
 	* Play back audio for multiple tracks
 	* Allow the user to dictate the name of the tracks recorded

+ * User can go to notes screen, create notes, and view contents of each note
+	* Allow a 2-dimensional notes interface
+		* That is, one page will contain Note Titles, while the second "layer" consists of pages with note contents

+* Metronome
+	* Set and be able to change speed of beat at fixed speeds.
+	* UI
+* Serialization
+	* Saving multiple recordings and lyrics

 #### Artifacts